solana-labs/solana/docs/src/developing/programming-model/accounts.md

 ## Creating

-To create an account a client generates a _keypair_ and registers its public key using the `SystemProgram::CreateAccount` instruction with preallocated a fixed storage size in bytes.
+To create an account, a client generates a _keypair_ and registers its public key using the `SystemProgram::CreateAccount` instruction with a fixed storage size in bytes preallocated .
 The current maximum size of an account's data is 10 megabytes.

 An account address can be any arbitrary 256 bit value, and there are mechanisms for advanced users to create derived addresses